hi-ogawa/js-utils/packages/tiny-react/README.md

 # tiny-react

-toy experiment to study react-like rendering implementation
+Experiment to study react-like virtual-dom rendering implementation.

+Internal architecture is inspired by yew and preact.

 ## links